tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US180_TransferMoneyFamilyMemberToFamilyMember.md

 title transferMoneyCashAccountCardAccount
 actor "Actor" as actor
 participant ": UI" as UI
-participant ": AddCreditCardAccount\n Controller" as controller
+participant ": TransferMoneyFromCashAccount\n Controller" as controller
 participant ": Application" as app participant "aAccountService : AccountService" as aserv participant "aFamilyService : FamilyService" as fserv